Ax-Lindemann-Weierstrass with derivatives and the genus 0 Fuchsian groups

 \subsection{Strong minimality and algebraic relations on other fibers}

 First, we prove the solution set of the equation $\chi _{\Gamma, \frac{d}{dt}} (y) = a$ is strongly minimal and characterize the algebraic relations between solutions.
 Essentially, the analysis from \cite[Section 5.1]{FreSca} adapts to this case, but for the sake of completeness, we will provide a brief explanation here.
-Throughout, $\tau _{\ell} \m A ^n$ denotes the $\ell^{th}$-prolongation space of $\m A ^n$.

 Let $a \in K$ be an element in some differential field extension of $\m Q$.
 By Seidenberg's embedding theorem, we can, without loss of generality, assume $a=a(t)$ is given by a meromorphic function over some domain $U$, and the derivation is given by $\frac{d}{dt}$.
 After sufficently shrinking the domain, there is some meromorphic function $\tilde a (t)$ satisfying $S_{\frac{d}{dt}}(\tilde a) = a$ such that